open-rpc/spec/README.md

 <a name="contentDescriptorDescription"></a>description | `string` | A verbose explanation of the method behavior.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation.
 <a name="contentDescriptorRequired"></a>required | `boolean` | Determines if the content is a required field.
 <a name="contentDescriptorSchema"></a>schema | [Schema Object](#schemaObject) | Schema that describes the content.
-<a name="contentDescriptorExamples"></a>examples | [Example Object](#exampleObject) | Example of the parameter.
-The example MUST match the specified schema.
-If referencing a `schema` which contains an example, the `example` value SHALL _override_ the example provided by the schema.
+<a name="contentDescriptorExamples"></a>examples | [[Example Object](#exampleObject)] | Examples of the parameter.
+The examples MUST match the specified schema.
+If referencing a `schema` which contains (an) example(s), the `examples` value SHALL _override_ the examples provided by the schema.
 To represent examples of media types that cannot naturally be represented in JSON, a string value can contain the example with escaping where necessary.
 <a name="contentDescriptorDeprecated"></a>deprecated | `boolean` | Specifies that the content is deprecated and SHOULD be transitioned out of usage.
 Default value is `false`.

 This object MAY be extended with [Specification Extensions](#specificationExtensions).